 Other utilities around the country are watching ISEP with great interest.
 Some have even begun their own CAES projects.
 In West Texas, TXU Energy is working with Shell WindEnergy to build a 3,000-megawatt wind farm connected to a CAES system that will pump air into underground salt domes.
 Other sites are being explored in New Mexico and the Gulf Coast.
 Either way -- using underground salt caves or aquifers -- CAES may still provide the best hope of making wind a serious contributor to the total U.S. supply of electricity.
 The Electric Power Research Institute estimates that more than 85 percent of the U.S. has subterranean features that could support the technique.
 Perhaps one day, a nationwide network of facilities combining CAES with wind will supply as much as 10 percent of America's electricity [source: BusinessWeek].

-For more on wind power and related topics, take a look at the links on the next page.
+For more on wind power and related topics, take a look at the links below.

 - Aston, Adam.
 "Catching the Wind in a Bottle."
 BusinessWeek.
 Oct.
 8, 2007. http://www.businessweek.com/magazine/content/07_41/b4053092.htm

 - Gardner, John and Haynes, Todd.
 "Overview of Compressed Air Energy Storage."
 Boise State University.
 December 2007. http://coen.boisestate.edu/WindEnergy/resources/ER-07-001.pdf

 - The Iowa Association of Municipal Utilities Web Site http://www.iamu.org/

 - The Iowa Stored Energy Park Web Site http://www.isepa.com/index.asp